ISRO: Its Origin, Roles, Important Missions, Launch Vehicles, & More

 • Gaganyaan Mission

-• The Gaganyaan mission aims to demonstrate human spaceflight capability by launching a crew of 3 members to an orbit of 400 km for a 3 days mission and bring them back safely to earth, by sea landing.
+• The Gaganyaan mission aims to demonstrate human spaceflight capability by launching a crew of 3 members to an orbit of 400 km for a 3-day mission and bring them back safely to earth, by sea landing.

-• Human rated LVM 3 will be the launch vehicle for Gaganyaan mission.
-The launch vehicle consists of solid stage, liquid stage and cryogenic stage.
+• Human-rated LVM 3 will be the launch vehicle for the Gaganyaan mission.
+The launch vehicle consists of a solid stage, a liquid stage, and a cryogenic stage.

 • Aditya L1 Mission